-- Associate in Applied Science Degree and#8211; General Program (A55220A) - Associate in Applied Science Degree Birth-Kindergarten UNC-Charlotte, Catawba College, and Livingstone College Transfer Program (A55220TR) - Diploma (D55220) - Child Care Specialist Certificate (C55220CS) - Early Childhood Administrators Advanced Certificate (C55220EA)
+- Associate in Applied Science Degree General Program (A55220A) - Diploma (D55220) - Child Care Specialist Certificate (C55220CS) - Early Childhood Administrators Advanced Certificate (C55220EA)

 North Carolina Child Care Licensing Regulations require that all volunteers working in the Early Childhood field obtain a federal criminal background check.
-Because most of our courses require students to enter child care centers and schools, all students enrolled in the Early Childhood and School Age programs are required to obtain a federal criminal background check and submit to the Program Chair a copy of the qualification letter they receive from the state.
+Because most of our courses require students to enter child care centers and schools, all students enrolled in the Early Childhood and School Age programs are required to obtain a federal criminal background check and submit to the program chair a copy of the qualification letter they receive from the state.
 A negative report may prevent students from participating in required courses, which means that the student cannot complete the program requirements.
 An application process will be required prior to students entering into EDU 214 and EDU 284.
 Students must have at least a 2.5 GPA, C or higher in Early Childhood courses and be in their last two semesters in order to register for EDU 214 and EDU 284.
-Please contact the program chair of School-Age Education Education if you have any questions.
+Please contact the program chair of Early Childhood Education if you have any questions.